 Proxy requests to Guides and Surveys

 Set up a single AWS CloudFront distribution to reverse proxy both static assets and Guides and Surveys API traffic.
-This may help circumvent domain blocking in certain regions or by specific extensions and DNS servers.
-Guides and Surveys APIs and static assets are latency-sensitive, as a result Amplitude recommends using edge-hosted solutions to minimize round-trip time.
+A reverse proxy can help circumvent domain blocking in certain regions or by specific extensions and DNS servers.
+Guides and Surveys APIs and static assets are latency-sensitive, so Amplitude recommends using edge-hosted solutions to minimize round-trip time.

 Create a unified CloudFront distribution